 McLeod Health is pleased to welcome visitors to our facilities.
 In an effort to aid in the protection of patients, guests and healthcare workers, modified visitation requirements have been implemented at all McLeod Health campuses.

-McLeod Health welcomes visitors to our facilities.
-Modified visitation continues for the protection of patients, guests and healthcare workers as a preventive effort against the Coronavirus.
 Physicians, employees, visitors, and incoming patients arriving for care, testing or moving through the facility are required to wear a facemask while on a McLeod Health campus or in a physician office.
-According to the Centers for Disease Control (CDC), a facemask must be worn when wearing a face shield.
-Wearing a face mask and face shield together helps to protect your eyes, nose, and mouth.

-Visitors must present an ID for visitor verification.
-An armband/visitor ID will be provided at each facility’s entrance to the visitor designated by the patient.
-Visitors are required to wear a facemask and the armband/visitor ID at all times.
+An armband/visitor pass will be provided at each facility’s entrance.
+Visitors are required to wear a facemask and the armband/visitor pass at all times.

 Your loved one is in excellent hands!
 Our staff members are devoted to providing safe, high quality, compassionate care.
 Our compassion and concern for the well-being of our patients extends to you, the family member and friend.

-If you need assistance connecting to your patient’s room, McLeod Switchboard is here to help you and is available 24/7.
+If you need assistance connecting to your patient’s room, requesting a Family Connect Visit, or have smart device and charge needs, McLeod Switchboard is here to help you and is available 24/7.